 - Click the link to check out analog synthesizers at Sweetwater

 - Click the link to check out analog synthesizers at B&H Photo/Video

 - Click the link to check out analog synthesizers on Amazon

 Analog synthesizers have a completely digital audio signal path, so the oscillators, mixers, filters, and amplifiers are digital.
 With these synths, the effects and control signal paths are also typically digital.

 Digital audio is a discrete representation of the continuous waveforms of analog audio.
 Rather than having a continuous AC voltage, digital audio has defined samples with defined amplitude values.

-With digital audio, the signal is sampled so many times per second, according to the sample rate.
+With digital audio, the signal is sampled many times per second, according to the sample rate.
 Each sample is then assigned an amplitude value according to a set number of possible values determined by the bit-depth of the processor.

 This digital data is not subjected to the same degradation as analog audio since it's not passed through electronic circuits as AC voltage.
-Rather, digital audio signals are passed as digital data, which is preserved perfectly unless converted to a different audio format or to a different sample rate or bit-depth.
+Rather, digital audio signals are passed as digital data, which is preserved perfectly unless converted to a different audio format or a different sample rate or bit-depth.